acoliver/evals/problems/regex-challenge/workspace/problem.md

 npm run build
 ```

-## Eval Expectations
-- Hidden tests supply extensive edge cases (international numbers, tricky URLs, malformed inputs) and report pass/fail per task.
-- Follow the function contracts above; throwing or returning placeholder strings will fail grading.
-- Creativity in regex construction is encouraged—as long as the behaviour is correct.
+Run the commands above and try a handful of tricky strings yourself (international phone numbers, malicious-looking URLs, strange passwords) to confirm everything feels robust.
+Creativity in regex construction is encouraged—as long as the behaviour is correct.